S-Shah-Lab/ARMBR/README.md

 myarmbr = ARMBR(ch_name=['C16','C29'])
 myarmbr.fit(raw)
+myarmbr.apply(raw)

-myarmbr.apply(raw) # the blink spatial pattern could be applied to another raw object, for example myarmbr.apply(raw2) (assuming that raw2 shared the same montage with raw)
+# Note that the blink spatial pattern could be applied to another raw object.
+# For example myarmbr.apply(raw2); assuming both raw2 and raw have the same montage.

 myarmbr.plot_blink_patterns() # To plot the blink spatial pattern